danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="photos.getUserPhotos.html" name="photos.getUserPhotos">Returns the list of user photos: photos.getUserPhotos</a>

-* <a href="help.getSupport.html" name="help.getSupport">Returns the support user for the 'ask a question' feature: help.getSupport</a>
+* <a href="help.getSupport.html" name="help.getSupport">Returns the support user for the "ask a question" feature: help.getSupport</a>

 * <a href="contacts.search.html" name="contacts.search">Returns users found by username substring: contacts.search</a>